opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 ## KeyStore entries as OpenSearch settings

 After a setting has been added to a keystore, it is implicitly added to the OpenSearch configuration as if it were another entry in `opensearch.yml`.
-To modify a keystore entry use `./bin/opensearch-keystore upgrade <setting>` and to remove an entry use `./bin/opensearch-keystore remove <setting>`.
+To modify a keystore entry use `./bin/opensearch-keystore upgrade <setting>`.
+To remove an entry, use `./bin/opensearch-keystore remove <setting>`.